Make Your Own Festive Wreath

 TOOLS AND MATERIALS

-3. Take a small selection of foliage (a variety of colours and textures) and lay all pieces the same way so that the stalks are together.
+- 3. Take a small selection of foliage (a variety of colors and textures) and lay all pieces the same way so that the stalks are together.
 Use an additional piece of wire to secure the stalks to the moss by wrapping it over the top of them.

-5. Take your decorations and attach a length of wire to each one.
-Attach them to the wreath by push the wire right through the moss, bending the ends back on themselves to secure them.
+- 5. Take your decorations and attach a length of wire to each one.
+Attach them to the wreath by pushing the wire right through the moss, bending the ends back on themselves to secure them.